-The board is comprised of a majority of independent directors as defined under applicable legal, regulatory and stock exchange requirements.
+The Board of Directors is comprised of a majority of independent directors as defined under applicable legal, regulatory and stock exchange requirements.
 Section 303A of the NYSE Listed Company Manual provides that no director qualifies as "independent" unless the Board of Directors affirmatively determines that such director has no material relationship with the Company, and Section 1.2 of National Instrument 58-101 provides that an independent director is a person other than an officer or employee of the Company, or any other individual having a material relationship that in the opinion of the Board of Directors would interfere with the exercise of independent judgment in carrying out the responsibilities of the director.
 The NYSE Listed Company Manual and National Instrument 58-101 set forth specific categories of relationships that disqualify a director from being independent.

 The Board of Directors has reviewed the independence of each director and considered whether any director has a material relationship with the Company.
 As a result of this review, the Board affirmatively determined that Messrs.
-Braun, Copland, Demirian, Girvan, Leebron, Pompadur and Utay, representing seven of nine directors, are independent within the meaning of the NYSE; Canadian Securities Regulations and SEC director independence standards, as currently in effect.
+Braun, Copland, Demirian, Girvan, Leebron, Pompadur and Utay, representing seven of nine directors, are independent within the meaning of the NYSE; Canadian Securities Regulations; and SEC director independence standards, as currently in effect.
 The Board of Director's independence determination was based on information provided by our directors and discussions among our officers and directors.
-Of the remaining directors, Mr. Gelfond is an executive of the Company and Mr. Wechsler was an executive of the Company until March 31, 2009.